Fan distributions via Tverberg partitions and Gale duality: Introduction and Statement of Results

 When $r=3$, the $r$-fans of Theorem~\ref{thm:real equidistribute} have codimension one but need not be regular.
-If one considers point sets in $\C^d$, however, then for any prime power $r$ one can guarantee equidistributions by a \emph{complex} regular $r$-fan in $\C^d$, that is a regular $r$-fan in $\R^{2d}$ of codimension one whose center is a complex hyperplane.
-For this, we require that the points complex affinely span $\C^d$, or in other words that they do not all lie on a complex hyperplane.
+If one considers point sets in $\C^d$, however, then for any prime power $r$ one can guarantee equidistributions by a \emph{complex} regular $r$-fan in $\C^d$, that is a regular $r$-fan in $\R^{2d}$ whose center is a complex affine hyperplane.
+For this we require that the points complex affinely span $\C^d$, or in other words that they do not all lie on a complex affine hyperplane.
+See~\cite{SaSo25} for a related complex analogue of the well-known central transversal theorem.

 \begin{theorem} Let $d,m\geq 1$ be integers, let $r\geq 2$ be a prime power, and let $n\geq (r-1)(2d+m+1)+1$.
 Then any $m$-coloring of a set of $n$ complex affinely spanning points in $\C^{n-d-1}$ can be equidistributed by a complex regular $r$-fan in $\C^{n-d-1}$. \end{theorem}